-How Microsoft categorizes data
+How Microsoft categorizes data for online services

-Microsoft data categories and definitions
+Other Microsoft data definitions

-Is the information about administrators supplied during signup, purchase, or administration of Microsoft services, such as names, phone numbers, and email addresses.
+Administrator data is information about administrators supplied during signup, purchase, or administration of Microsoft services, such as names, phone numbers, and email addresses.
 It also includes aggregated usage information and data associated with your account, such as the controls you select.
 We use administrator data to provide services, complete transactions, service the account, and detect and prevent fraud.